microsoft/azure-dev-experience--azure-devbox/SUPPORT.md

 # Disclaimer

-This is not official Microsoft product documentation.
+This is not an official Microsoft product documentation.
 It is maintained by community contributors.

 # Support